Moulin Rouge: Renewal

 On 7 September 1979, the Moulin Rouge marked its 90th anniversary, reaffirming its status as a prominent fixture in Parisian nightlife.
 The celebration featured an array of stars, including Ginger Rogers, Thierry Le Luron, Dalida, and Charles Aznavour, among others.
 Notable events followed, including a special presentation of the show to Her Majesty Queen Elizabeth II on 23 November 1981.
 The venue hosted renowned performers such as Liza Minnelli in February 1982, followed by gala performances with Dean Martin in July 1984 and Frank Sinatra in September 1984.
 A milestone occurred on 1 December 1986, when world-renowned dancer Mikhail Baryshnikov premiered an original ballet by Maurice Béjart at the Moulin Rouge.

 In February 1988, despite the original building's destruction in 1915, the Moulin Rouge celebrated its centenary with the premiere of the revue "Formidable," a prestigious event attended by Prince Edward.
-Subsequent events included performances in London and gala celebrations featuring an array of luminaries, including Charles Aznavour, Ella Fitzgerald, and Jerry Lewis.
+Subsequent events included performances in London and gala celebrations featuring an array of luminaries, including Aznavour, Ella Fitzgerald, and Jerry Lewis, and La Toya Jackson.
 Over the years, the Moulin Rouge continued to host charitable events, such as the Cartier gala in support of the Artists' Foundation against AIDS in 1994, and the Lancôme gala in 1995.
 The centenary revue "Formidable" concluded in November 1999, paving the way for the debut of the new revue "Féerie" in December 1999.

 In 2008, soloist dancer Aleksandar Josipović served as master of ceremonies at the 53rd Eurovision Song Contest.
 The venue's global reach extended further in February 2009 when it was showcased as part of the Year of France in Brazil and the Rio Carnival on Copacabana Beach.
 However, on 13 January 2013, Moulin Rouge owner Jacki Clérico died, followed by the death of Doris Haug, founder of the Doris's Girls, on 10 August 2014.
 Despite these losses, the Moulin Rouge celebrated its 125th anniversary on 6 October 2014.

 On 25 April 2024, the cabaret's windmill blades collapsed onto the street, resulting in damage to the facade.
 No injuries were reported.
 The windmill was restored on 5 July that year, in time for the Olympic torch relay that passed through the area on 15 July.